 Restoration pathway R3B State 3 to 2

 This pathway represents a large-scale, stand-initiating disturbance, which effectively removes most or all of the pre-existing overstory.
-Disturbances may include a catastrophic windstorm, severe wildfire, and silvicultural management (i.e., even-aged; State 2).
+Disturbances may include a catastrophic windstorm, severe wildfire, and silvicultural management (even-aged).